mariesarabia/Pong/README.md

 TECHNOLOGIES USED:

-HTML
+- HTML
-CSS
+- CSS
-Javascript
+- Javascript
-Webpack as bundler
+- Webpack

 In this project I learned: